wp-plugins/upvote-downvote-vote-with-a-tweet/readme.txt

 For Developer Resources including sample banner sizes and a list of trending topics visit [Upvoting.net](http://upvoting.net "Visit Upvoting.net")

 Just add our widget to your sidebar to get going!
-You only need to change these settings if you need to tweak your layout.

 = Shortcode =